30-Day Ab Challenge

 The next series of 30-day ab challenge workouts involve the plank position.
 Starting in a high push-up position, hold a high plank for 30 seconds.
 Remember to squeeze your glutes to keep your back flat and butt down.
 If this is too challenging, drop down to a forearm plank and build up towards a high plank.

 During these plank variations, spread your weight into your fingertips to decrease the load in your wrists.
-Additionally, with your hands planted on the mat, can further engage your shoulder muscles by trying to push your hands toward the edge of the mat.
+Additionally, with your hands planted on the mat, you can further engage your shoulder muscles by trying to push your hands toward the edge of the mat.

 Day 11.
 Rocking Plank